-1. Understand sociocracy - connecting & educating

-- 1.1 Get clarity on the decision path

-- 1.2 Invite others to learn as well

-- 1.3 Connect with practitioners in your field
+1. Understand sociocracy - connecting & educating - 1.1 Get clarity on the decision path - 1.2 Invite others to learn as well - 1.3 Connect with practitioners in your field

 The first phase is more about understanding sociocracy "as is".
-First, just wrap your head around it, ideally with others.
+First, just wrap your head around it, ideally with others. better!

-We find that a lot of the culture"rubs off" - so while reading is great, a live experience is even better!

-Phase 2

-- 1. Understand sociocracy connecting & educating - 2.
-Explore sociocracy-building a home base and experimenting

-- 2.1 Educate yourself learn about sociocracy, - 2.2 More skills for more people get people trained - 2.3 Hearing concerns

-This phase is about working with your organization on what implementation will or would look like.
+We find that a lot of the culture"rubs off" - so while reading is great, a live experience is even Phase 2 1.
+Understand sociocracy - connecting & educating2.
+Explore sociocracy-building a home base and experimenting - 2.1 Educate yourself learn about sociocracy, - 2.2 More skills for more people get people trained - 2.3 Hearing concerns This phase is about working with your organization on what implementation will or would look like.
 Who decides about your governance system?
 Get by-in from those decision-makers.

-Train people so many people can make an informed decision and potential concerns can surface and get worked through.
+Offer training so people can make an informed decision and potential concerns can surface and get worked through.